-Since certain roles have access to multiple schools' details, it is important to ensure they are looking at the applicable school's page when searching for data, such as the proctor PIN, which is necessary when a student needs to reactivate a paused test.
-See Appendix S: Pausing and Reactivating a Computer-Based Test in NexteraTM Test Delivery System for more details.
+Since certain roles have access to multiple schools' details, it is important to ensure they are looking at the applicable school's page when searching for data, such as the Proctor PIN, which is necessary when a student needs to reactivate a paused test.
+See Appendix S: Pausing and Reactivating a Computer-Based Test in Nextera[TM] Test Delivery System for more details.

-When viewing the Nextera[TM] administration system, District Test Coordinators should verify they are viewing information for the appropriate school by looking in the Schools field on the Home Page.
+When viewing the Nextera[TM] Administration System, DTCs should verify they are viewing information for the appropriate school by looking in the "Schools" field on the Home page.